prokube-ai/k8s-intro/README.md

 Let's see how this works.

 Have a look at `06_storage/app.py`.
 It's a simple webserver that returns the number of requests it has answered until now.
-That data is persistet locally into a file called `counter.txt`.
+That data is persisted locally into a file called `counter.txt`.
 Run it with `python 06_storage/app.py` and go to `http://localhost:8000`.
 Refresh the site several times.
 Kill the python process, restart it, and restart the website.